Elinor Florence, Author

 Just four people were still clinging to the overturned lifeboat, Margaret and three men.
 The others had all perished.

-Only 15 of the 46 crew members survived, and among the dead crew members were five pairs of brothers.
+Only 15 of the 46 crew members on the SS Caribou survived, and among the dead crew members were five pairs of brothers.
 In the tight-knit coastal communities of Port aux Basques and Channel, 21 women were widowed and 51 children left fatherless.

 Also among the dead were the ferry’s long-time Captain James Taverner, his son Stanley and his son Harold.